-The stab directives place symbols in the symbol table for the symbolic debugger, sdb^2 .
+The stab directives place symbols in the symbol table for the symbolic debugger, dbx(1).
 A "stab" is a symbol table entry.
-The .stabs is a string stab, the .stabn is a stab not having a string, and the .stabd is a "dot" stab that implicitly references "dot", the current location counter.
+The stabs is a string stab; the stabn is a stab not having a string; and the location counter.